25+ Gobi Desert Facts From Dunes to Dinosaur! (Free Printables)

 The most common flora in the Gobi Desert includes almost 30 species distributed across this desert’s southern Mongolian border.

-The most common vegetation in this desert is specific types of shrubs adapted to drought.
-These particular shrubs include gray sagebrush, gray sparrow’s saltwort, and some low grasses such as bridle-grass and needle grass.
+The most common vegetation in this desert is specific shrubs adapted to drought.
+These particular shrubs include gray sagebrush, gray sparrow’s saltwort, and some low grasses such as bridle grass and needle grass.

-However, the number of shrubs in this desert has decreased to a great extent due to livestock grazing.
-Thus, some nature reserves have been established in the Gobi, such as Great Gobi A and Great Gobi B, that are strictly protected.
+However, the number of shrubs in this desert has greatly decreased due to livestock grazing.
+Thus, some strictly protected nature reserves, such as Great Gobi A and Great Gobi B, have been established in the Gobi.

 Many nomadic people used the Gobi Desert as their main habitat.
 During the early 20th century, this part of the world was under the nominal control of Qing China.